js-works/js-reducers/README.md

 // Be aware the created reducer will still behave completely
 // strict functional externally - nobody will notice that
-// Immer has been used internally. const logReducer = defineReducer(initialLogState, [
+// Immer has been used internally. const logReducer = createReducer(initialLogState, [
   handle(LogMsg.info, (state, { text }) => {
     state.entries.push({ level: 'info', text })
   }),